 As a bit of background, the PointsBet mobile app first launched in the US in New Jersey in January 2019, thanks to a partnership with Meadowlands Racetrack.
 The gambling operator is based in Australia, and as well as having excellent fixed odds betting pricing, it has introduced a unique type of high-risk, high-reward sports wagering to the US.

 After thorough testing, we gave the PointsBet NJ sportsbook a high ranking.
 Naturally, as with most things, there are areas where it could improve, but the smooth user experience on both the desktop and mobile betting app, combined with a wide range of betting markets and great pricing, make Points Bet a brilliant option.

 With that said, in this article, we will cover what points betting is and how to place that particular bet.
-We will look at the numerous points betting options and how you can use any free bets no deposit the sportsbook offers on this unique type of wager.
+We will tell you how to place a points betting wager, how to make points betting work for you, and how it works in relation to point spread betting.
+Additionally, we will look at the numerous points betting options and how you can use any free bets no deposit the sportsbook offers on this unique type of wager.